State Board of Administration of Florida Retirement System Raises Holdings in Ormat Technologies, Inc. (NYSE:ORA)

 Several other institutional investors also recently made changes to their positions in ORA.
 Raymond James Financial Services Advisors Inc. increased its stake in shares of Ormat Technologies by 296.6% during the second quarter.
 Raymond James Financial Services Advisors Inc. now owns 21,038 shares of the energy company’s stock worth $1,336,000 after buying an additional 15,733 shares during the period.
 First Trust Advisors LP lifted its stake in Ormat Technologies by 26.2% in the second quarter.
 First Trust Advisors LP now owns 141,120 shares of the energy company’s stock worth $8,960,000 after acquiring an additional 29,282 shares during the last quarter.
 Kranot Hishtalmut Le Morim Tichoniim Havera Menahelet LTD grew its holdings in Ormat Technologies by 18.0% during the 2nd quarter.
 Kranot Hishtalmut Le Morim Tichoniim Havera Menahelet LTD now owns 65,749 shares of the energy company’s stock worth $4,190,000 after acquiring an additional 10,013 shares in the last quarter.
 Kranot Hishtalmut Le Morim Ve Gananot Havera Menahelet LTD increased its position in shares of Ormat Technologies by 3.1% in the 2nd quarter.
 Kranot Hishtalmut Le Morim Ve Gananot Havera Menahelet LTD now owns 177,755 shares of the energy company’s stock valued at $11,329,000 after purchasing an additional 5,415 shares during the last quarter.
 Finally, Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in shares of Ormat Technologies by 37.8% in the 2nd quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 14,169 shares of the energy company’s stock valued at $900,000 after purchasing an additional 3,886 shares in the last quarter.
 80.43% of the stock is owned by institutional investors and hedge funds.

-Ormat Technologies (NYSE:ORA) last announced its quarterly earnings results on Tuesday, November 3rd.
-The energy company reported $0.31 earnings per share for the quarter, beating analysts’ consensus estimates of $0.24 by $0.07.
-The firm had revenue of $158.90 million during the quarter, compared to analysts’ expectations of $162.47 million.
+Ormat Technologies (NYSE:ORA) last released its quarterly earnings data on Tuesday, November 3rd.
+The energy company reported $0.31 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.24 by $0.07.
 Ormat Technologies had a net margin of 10.59% and a return on equity of 5.06%.
-Ormat Technologies’s quarterly revenue was down 6.8% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.30 earnings per share.
-On average, analysts forecast that Ormat Technologies, Inc. will post 1.69 earnings per share for the current fiscal year.
+The company had revenue of $158.90 million during the quarter, compared to the consensus estimate of $162.47 million.
+During the same quarter in the prior year, the firm posted $0.30 earnings per share.
+Ormat Technologies’s revenue for the quarter was down 6.8% on a year-over-year basis.
+As a group, sell-side analysts forecast that Ormat Technologies, Inc. will post 1.69 earnings per share for the current year.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 2nd.
 Investors of record on Wednesday, November 18th will be given a $0.11 dividend.
 The ex-dividend date is Tuesday, November 17th.
 This represents a $0.44 dividend on an annualized basis and a dividend yield of 0.60%.
 Ormat Technologies’s dividend payout ratio (DPR) is presently 30.14%.